Saskia-vB/eng-57/SQL/SQL_project.md

 WHERE c.City='London' OR c.City='Paris'
 ```
 1.2	List all products stored in bottles.
--	Doesn’t mention to select ID or name

 ```SQL
 SELECT p.ProductID, p.ProductName, p.QuantityPerUnit
 FROM Products p
 WHERE p.QuantityPerUnit LIKE '%bottle%'
 ```
 1.3	Repeat question above, but add in the Supplier Name and Country.
--	Supplier name = Company name or contact name

 ```SQL
 SELECT p.ProductID, p.QuantityPerUnit, p.SupplierID, s.CompanyName AS 'Supplier Name', s.Country